-One is the loneliest, number, one is the loneliest
+One is the loneliest, number, one is the loneliest number, one is the loneliest number that you’ll ever do

 Hungry.
 A little bit of bread, some cold meat, if it was a good day.
 Beans, maybe a cold potato.
 Her stomach had gotten used to the grumbling.
-She hardly noticed it anymore.
-Except when she tried to go to sleep, then it was like a gnawing inside that would not go away.
+She hardly noticed it anymore except when she tried to go to sleep, then it was like a gnawing inside that would not go away.

 They still had each other…for now.
 But other families were not so lucky.
 The men always went first.
 They were taken by force, some never to be seen again.
 No reason, they were not guilty of anything other than being alive.
-Being white.
-Christian.
-Jewish.
-It didn’t matter.
-They were taken.

-But they don’t make it, they are caught and sent to the worst place imaginable in those days…The Death Camps.
-Her first husband is sent to Auschwitz.
+But they did not make it, they were caught and sent to the worst place imaginable in those days…The Death Camps.
+Her first husband was sent to Auschwitz.
 Most never came back out of this horrific place.
 One of the most unspeakable concentration camps in Europe, thousands and thousands suffered horrible deaths there.
-He never came home either.

 One doesn’t have to be lonely forever.